miranda-ng/miranda-ng/plugins/SmileyAdd/docs/readme.txt

 - Jeff Stuart  For excelent regular expression library
 - MatriX       For helping out with the icons and other stuff!
 - Pixador      For some bug tracking :)
-- Wesslén      For even more enhancing the standard message dialog and fine tuning my subclass routines.. :)
+- WesslÐ¹n      For even more enhancing the standard message dialog and fine tuning my subclass routines.. :)
 - Various forum people tracking bugs for me
 - Miranda NG crew for Miranda NG... :)